m0chan/m0chan.github.io/_posts/2019-08-21-Win32-Buffer-Overflow-SEH.md

-I recently wrote a tutorial on Simple Win32 Buffer-Overflows where we exploited one of the most simple Buffer Overflows around; **Stack-Overflow** aka **EIP Overwrite** which you can read here -> -linkhere-
+I recently wrote a tutorial on Simple Win32 Buffer-Overflows where we exploited one of the most simple Buffer Overflows around; **Stack-Overflow** aka **EIP Overwrite** which you can read [Here](https://m0chan.github.io/2019/08/20/Simple-Win32-Buffer-Overflow-EIP-Overwrite.html)